 - The Society no longer accepts PDF letters of recommendations.
-Recommenders are now required to answer specific questions within the online form.
-You and your mentors are required to disclose any familial or personal relationships. - Exact questions and word limits stated on the next page may vary slightly in the online application. - You, and your mentor, are required to disclose any known or perceived conflicts of interest.
+Recommenders are now required to answer specific questions within the online form. - Exact questions and word limits stated on the next page may vary slightly in the online application. - Mentors and applicants are required to disclose any familial or personal relationships.
+They are also required to disclose any known or perceived conflicts of interest.
 This means, if your parent/guardian/relative/neighbor/long-time family friend/etc. is writing your recommendation, you must tell us about this pre-existing relationship.
 This also includes any employer/employee or mentor relationships between your parents/guardians and your mentor, real or perceived.